-Gunnison was born in Goshen, New Hampshire in 1812 and attended Hopkinton Academy before entering West Point.
+Gunnison was born in Goshen, New Hampshire, in 1812 and attended Hopkinton Academy before entering West Point.
 He graduated from the Military Academy in 1837 and became a Second Lieutenant of topographical engineers.

-After serving in the Florida War of 1837-1839, he spent the next 10 years surveying the lakes and harbors of the great northwestern United States.
+After serving in the Florida War of 1837-1839, he spent the next ten years surveying the lakes and harbors of the great northwestern United States.
 While working in the Salt Lake City region of Utah, he befriended the Mormons and acted as a negotiator in several uprisings between them and the local Native Americans.
 Winning him the admiration of his peers and giving Gunnison confidence in his abilities to deal with the Indians, it would later prove to be the death of him.

-Gunnison’s route through the fabled Black Canyon of Gunnison was never used for a transcontinental railroad; however, the information he gathered throughout his career would later provide extremely useful in the development of the west.
+Gunnison’s route through the fabled Black Canyon of Gunnison was never used for a transcontinental railroad; however, the information he gathered throughout his career would later be extremely useful in the development of the west.